vkovic/laravel-model-meta/README.md

 // All of the examples above will return Collection of users which meet's criteria,
 // in this case our $user and $anotherUser
 ```

+## Similar packages

+The package is one of three metadata packages based on the same approach:
+- vkovic/laravel-model-meta (this package - Laravel model related meta storage)
+- [vkovic/laravel-meta](https://github.com/vkovic/laravel-meta) (general purpose meta storage)
+- [vkovic/laravel-settings](https://github.com/vkovic/laravel-settings) (app specific settings meta storage)

+Packages can be used separately or together.
+Internally they are using same table and share common logic.